wix-playground/stylable-components/docs/tabs/tabs.md

 When a tab interface is initialized, one tab panel is displayed and its associated tab is styled to indicate that it is active.
 When the user activates one of the other tab elements, the previously displayed tab panel is hidden, the tab panel associated with the activated tab becomes visible, and the tab is considered "active".

+> NOTE: we decided to include tap panel into the scope for several reasons:
+>
+> 1. This is required for Accessibility
+> 2. Makes it simple to position tabs relatively to the content that they are connected to
+> 3. Makes component complete (in terms of functionality)

 ### Elements

 ![elements](./assets/elements.png)